ryo1kato/mlr-grep/README.md

 ## Implementations
 Currently we have AWK, Haskell, and Python implementation.
-They're roughly equivalent, but has a few minor differences.
+They're roughly equivalent, but have a few minor differences;
-For example, AWK version accepts POSIX extended regular expressions and can match multiple lines, while Haskell version uses PCRE regex library and Python has its own variant.
+AWK version accepts POSIX extended regular expressions and can match multiple lines, while Haskell version uses PCRE regex library and Python uses its own variant of regex with single-line match only.

+Haskell and AWK versions are 'full featured'; equipped with most of the (relevant) grep options like `-i`,`-c`,`-v` options, and it can highlight matches.
+Also be able to handle compressed files like `*.gz`, `*.bz2`, and `*.xz` transparently.
+(But you need `gzip`, `bzip2`, and `xz` installation for `amlgrep`)

+### hmlgrep
+A Haskell implementation is most actively maintained.
+This is currently the fastest implementation in many use cases, often 5x to 10x faster than awk especially for sparse matches.

 ### amlgrep
-An `awk` implementation and is a 'full feature' version - equipped with most of basic grep options like `-i`,`-c`,`-v` options, and it can highlight matches.
-Also be able to handle compressed files like `*.gz`, `*.bz2`, and `*.xz` transparently.
-(But you need `gzip`, `bzip2`, and `xz` installation)
+An `awk` implementation.
+Fairly fast for most of the cases, but slow for sparse matches.

-Being implemented by `awk`, it should ran on any Unix-like platform though I have only tested on Linux (Ubuntu 12.04, RHEL 5.x) and MaxOSX.
-Note that it requires *GNU awk*, so won't run on MaxOSX out of the box with stock BSD awk.
+Being implemented by `awk`, it should ran on any Unix-like platform, though I have only tested on Linux (Ubuntu 12.04, RHEL 5.x) and MaxOSX.
+Note that it requires *GNU awk*, won't run on MaxOSX out of the box with stock BSD awk.

-*KNOWN BUG* Subtle newline (`\n`) handling, it will output slightly wrong output when there's an empty record (two continuous separator lines).
+*KNOWN BUG* : There is an subtle issue around newline (`\n`) handling; `amlgrep` will output slightly wrong output when there's an empty record (two continuous separator lines).
 For example, when RS=`\n\n`, it consumes both of newlines.
 So when `\n\n\n` (two empty records with blank line as separator) appears in input, first iteration consume two characters and leave single '\n' behind and next iteration cannot find `\n\n`

-### hmlgrep
-A Haskell implementation.
-Most actively maintained.
-Known issues:
-* `--count` shows total line numbers only for multiple files
-* `--` is stripped from argument (means you cannot search pattern `--` or search in a file named `--`) This is a bug of `optparse-applicate` and fix is proposed [here](https://github.com/pcapriotti/optparse-applicative/pull/99)

-This is currently the fastest implementation in many use cases, often x5 to 10x faster than awk especially for sparse input.

 ### pymlgrep
 A Python implementation.
-Doesn't support `--and`, and only accept single patterns.
+Doesn't support `--and`, and accepts just one pattern.
-Slowest, sometimes it's about twice slow than `amlgrep` or `hmlgrep`
+Slowest, sometimes it's about 20x slower than `amlgrep` or `hmlgrep`

 ## Install
-* `amlgrep` - Just copy into any directory listed in `$PATH`.
+* `amlgrep` - Just copy into any directory listed in your `$PATH`.
 On non-Linux systems you may also need to install GNU awk.
+You may also need `zcat`, `bzcat`, and `xzcat` to handle compressed files.
 * `hmlgrep` - Install the latest Haskell Platform, and run `cabal install`.
 You can also use `make` to build it.
-* `pymlgrep` - Just copy into any directory listed in `$PATH`.
+* `pymlgrep` - Just copy into any directory listed in your `$PATH`.

 ## Regex Libraries for `hmlgrep`
-Latest version of `hmlgrep` uses `regex-pcre`(Text.Regex.PCRE) as underlying regex engine and `stringsearch` (Data.ByteString.Search) for non-regex patterns.
-In source code, there's experimental version using `regex-tdfa` and `haskell-re2` (jmillikin's version of Haskell wrapper for Google's regex implementation) disabled and swichable using `#ifdef`.
+`hmlgrep` uses `regex-pcre`(Text.Regex.PCRE) as underlying regex engine and `stringsearch` (Data.ByteString.Search) for non-regex patterns.
+In the source code, there are experimental versions available.
+They're using `regex-tdfa` and `haskell-re2` (jmillikin's version of Haskell wrapper for Google's regex implementation), disabled and switchable using `#ifdef`.

 PCRE is the best with current implementation so far, slightly better than `re2` and much much better than `regex-tdfa`.
 You can use these regex engines just by changing `#define PCRE` to `#define RE2` or `#define TDFA` (and comment/comment-out corresponding `import` statements)